• Skip to main content

 Events that attract celebrities often give gift bags to everyone attending.

-Providing your product for these gift bags is one way to get celebrities to appear with your product and sometimes will elicit testimonials.
+Providing your product for these gift bags is one way to get celebrities to appear with your product, and it can sometimes elicit testimonials.

 After providing Glo-to-Sleep™ masks for gift bags at a Hollywood event, this company received a glowing testimonial from actor Ernie Hudson (‘Ghost Busters’).

-Another small company, Sunisha Designs who makes custom handbags was able to get their handbags included in LaFemme Film Festival celebrity swag bags in Beverly Hills, CA.
+Another small company, Sunisha Designs, makes custom handbags and was able to have their bags included in the LaFemme Film Festival celebrity swag bags in Beverly Hills, CA.

-They created local buzz by sending out a press release and were featured in several publications as a result.
+They created local buzz by sending a press release and were featured in several publications.

-They can now say ‘as featured in’ for both the event and the publications tey were published in to attach celebrity to the Sunisha Designs brand.
+They can now say ‘as featured in’ for both the event and the publications they were published in to attach celebrities to the Sunisha Designs brand.

 2) Direct Mail.